dbt-labs/dbt-core/core/dbt/events/README.md

 The event module provides types that represent what is happening in dbt in `events.types`.
 These types are intended to represent an exhaustive list of all things happening within dbt that will need to be logged, streamed, or printed.
 To fire an event, `events.functions::fire_event` is the entry point to the module from everywhere in dbt.

 # Adding a New Event
 In `events.types` add a new class that represents the new event.
-This may be a simple class with no values, or it may be a dataclass with some values to construct downstream messaging.
+All events must be a dataclass with, at minimum, a code.
+You may also include some other values to construct downstream messaging.
 Only include the data necessary to construct this message within this class.
-You must extend all destinations (e.g. - if your log message belongs on the cli, extend `CliEventABC`) as well as the loglevel this event belongs to.
+You must extend all destinations (e.g. - if your log message belongs on the cli, extend `Cli`) as well as the loglevel this event belongs to.

++Required+

+Every event must have a unique `code` that indicates the type.
+Events associated with node status changes must have `report_node_data` passed in and be extended with `Cache`.

+All values other than code will be included in the `data` node of the json log output.

+explain `fields_to_json`

+Once your event has been added, add a dummy call to your new event at the bottom of `types.py` and also add your new Event to the list `sample_values` in `test/unit/test_events.py'.

 # Adapter Maintainers
 To integrate existing log messages from adapters, you likely have a line of code like this in your adapter already: